huggingface/blog/leaderboard-arabic.md

 ### Technical setup
 The technical setup for the Open Arabic LLM Leaderboard (OALL) uses:
-- front- and back-ends inspired by the [`demo-leaderboard`](https://huggingface.co/demo-leaderboard-backend), with the back-end running locally on the TIIUAE cluster
+- front- and back-ends inspired by the [`demo-leaderboard`](https://huggingface.co/demo-leaderboard-backend), with the back-end running locally on the TII cluster
 - the `lighteval` library to run the evaluations.
 Significant contributions have been made to integrate the Arabic benchmarks discussed above into `lighteval`, to support out-of-the-box evaluations of Arabic models for the community (see [PR #44](https://github.com/huggingface/lighteval/pull/44) and [PR #95](https://github.com/huggingface/lighteval/pull/95) on GitHub for more details).